Compare cheap van insurance quotes for young drivers from multiple brands

-Insurers also recognise that vans can be large, heavy and awkward to drive – so they prefer to cover drivers with more experience.
-They recognise that larger vehicles have the potential to cause more damage in an accident and will price policies accordingly.
+Insurers also recognise that vans can be large, heavy and awkward to drive, so they prefer to cover drivers with more experience.
+They know that larger vehicles have the potential to cause more damage in an accident and will price policies accordingly.

-So if you’re aged between 17 and 24 and looking for van insurance, you’ll need to shop around to make sure you get the best deal possible.
+So, if you’re aged 17-24 and looking for van insurance, you’ll need to shop around to make sure you get the best deal possible.

 Here are a few things you can do to make your van insurance cheaper:

 A black box can be fitted to your van to monitor your driving.
-Your premiums are based on how well you drive, which could save you money.
+Your premiums are based on how well you drive, which could save you money at renewal time

-You should consider whether you need any optional extras, like legal cover or a courtesy van.
+You should consider whether you need any optional extras, like legal cover or access to a courtesy van.

-Optional extras can really add to the cost of your policy, so don’t pay for things you don’t need or that you could buy cheaper separately.
+This type of add-on can increase the cost of your policy, so try not to pay for things you don’t need or that you could buy cheaper separately.

 Breakdown cover is a good example – it’s often cheaper to buy it on its own than bundled with your van insurance.

-When comparing van insurance, don’t just go for the lowest premium.
-It’s just as important to check a policy has the right cover features and what exclusions there are.
+When comparing van insurance, look beyond the premium price.
+It’s just as important to check that a policy has the right cover features and what the exclusions are.

 Make sure all the details you provide are correct too.
-Your cover could be invalidated if you needed to claim but you gave the wrong information to the insurer.
+Your cover could be invalid if you need to claim but have given the wrong information to the insurer.